Developing a mobile app is a different thing and marketing it is totally different.

 Yes, social media can help you to open the floodgate of users who could be interested in downloading & using your mobile app.
 Here are but 4 major reasons why you must market your app on social platforms:

-A. More than 70% of the internet users are on social media websites.
-Be it Facebook, Twitter, LinkedIn or Pinterest, your targeted customers are living there & spending their considerable amount of time on these platforms.
+A. More than 70% of internet users are on social media websites.
+Be it Facebook, Twitter, LinkedIn, or Pinterest, your targeted customers are living there & spending a considerable amount of time on these platforms.

-C. If your app has a lot of benefits for the users, they won’t mind discussing about it and sharing it with their friends, family and colleagues.
+C. If your app has a lot of benefits for the users, they won’t mind discussing it and sharing it with their friends, family, and colleagues.
 This way, your mobile app is spread like a wildfire.
-As a result, you get loads of downloads and sale (if you sell your products on the app).
+As a result, you get loads of downloads and sales (if you sell your products on the app).

 Recommended Post: 5 Major Reasons Why Mobile Apps Fail & How To Fix Them